kanish230/netflix_sql/README.md

 14. Find the top 10 actors who have appeared in the highest number of movies produced in India.
 15. Categorize content based on the presence of 'Kill' and 'violence' keywords

+## Findings

+The dataset offers insights into content distribution, common ratings, regional trends, and categorization by keywords.
+This analysis helps understand Netflix's content and informs content strategy and decision-making.

+## Conclusion
+This project is part of my portfolio, highlighting SQL skills for data analyst roles.
+If you have any questions, feedback, or want to collaborate, feel free to reach out!